 Unfortunately, you have to also moderate your intake of certain healthy foods due to their oxalate content.This substance can worsen inflammation, so it’s best to avoid it in your diet in order to take care of your joints.

 - Wheat germ

-A diet plan for joint health should have many healthy ingredients in it.
-Also, it should contain few calories in order to be able to promote weight loss because this reduces inflammation.
+A diet plan for joint health should have many healthy ingredients, with few calories, that reduce inflammation.
 Luckily, there’s a wide variety of options for tasty meals that are balanced.

 - Herbs and spices.

 - Fresh vegetables.